 businesses are unable to do so.

 Austerity measures are typically taken if there is a threat that a government cannot honor its debt liabilities.
 Such a situation may arise if a government has borrowed in foreign currencies that they have no right to issue or if they have been legally forbidden from issuing their own currency.
-In such a situation, banks and investors may lose trust in a government's ability and/or willingness to pay its obligations and either refuse to roll over existing debts or demand extremely high interest rates.
+In such a situation, banks and investors may lose trust in a government's ability and/or willingness to pay its obligations and either refuse to roll over existing debts or demand extremely high-interest rates.
 One reason austerity is unpopular is that it is often painful to the people and the voters.
 Social spending programs are often targeted for cuts.
 Taxes are raised, port and airport fees, train and bus fares are common sources of increased user fees.
 Retirement ages may be raised and government pensions reduced.

-In many cases, austerity measures have been associated with public protest and claims of significant decline in the standard of living.
+In many cases, austerity measures have been associated with public protest and claims of a significant decline in the standard of living.
 The argument by contemporary Keynesian economists that budget deficits are appropriate when an economy

 is in recession bolster this movement.
 They claim it reduces unemployment and helps spur GDP growth, and that in an economy